michael-pellegrini/jupyter_notebook_docker/README.md

 ## Jupyter Notebook Docker Image - linux/AMD64

-This container image is intended for a single user on private network.
+The container image is intended for a single user on a private network.

 The container image uses ubuntu as base image with latest versions of miniconda3 and jupyterlab.
 See https://jupyterlab.readthedocs.io/en/stable/